CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 PostgreSQL has many [aggregate functions](http://www.postgresql.org/docs/9.3/static/functions-aggregate.html) that return various statistical measures you might be interested in calculating.

-The following style works to show the different average velocities of the stork within any two dimensional bin for which we have data to aggregate.
+The following style works to show the different average velocities of the stork within any two-dimensional bin for which we have data to aggregate.
 The values 12, 6, and 3 were chosen from applying the following query and seeing how it would be grouped or clustered.

 {% highlight sql %}
 SELECT